 The authors of the report, all of whom were medical doctors, conducted a survey of 122 ear specialists.
-They found 21 cases of serious injury caused by ear candling.
+They found 21 cases of serious injury caused by ear candling in Toronto.
 In six of these cases, patients temporarily lost their hearing.
 Other problems reported among the group included:

 Health Canada’s mission is to help the people of Canada maintain and improve their health.
 As part of this mission, Health Canada is responsible for ensuring that medical devices for sale in Canada are safe and effective.

 Health Canada’s Medical Devices Regulations state that: “… certain types of medical devices, including ear candles, require a license from Health Canada before anyone can sell them for therapeutic purposes.”

 Health Canada has not issued any licenses for ear candles.
 Therefore, the sale of this product for therapeutic purposes in Canada is illegal.
 Also, both Canada and the United States have issued directives that ban the importing of ear candles.

 Some promoters try to get around Health Canada’s Medical Devices Regulations by advertising that ear candles in Toronto are “for entertainment purposes only”.
 However, Health Canada maintains that these people are selling the product for medical purposes illegally since there is no other reasonable use for ear candles in Toronto .

 How you can protect yourself